seagle0128/doom-modeline/README.md

 ;; Whether display the icon of vcs segment.
 It respects option `doom-modeline-icon'."
 (setq doom-modeline-vcs-icon t)

+;; The maximum displayed length of the branch name of version control.
+(setq doom-modeline-vcs-max-length 12)

+;; The function to display the branch name.
+(setq doom-modeline-vcs-display-function #'doom-modeline-vcs-name)

 ;; Whether display the icon of check segment.
 It respects option `doom-modeline-icon'.
 (setq doom-modeline-check-icon t)